 There are many types of packaging methods available, each of which is suitable for different packaging needs.
 Flow wrapping and overwrapping are two of the most commonly employed by industry professionals for consumer goods.
-The following blog post provides an overview of the flow wrapping and overwrapping processes, outlining what they entail, unique benefits, and typical applications.

 Understanding the Processes